 Everything we do requires energy, but we only really notice when it’s time to pay.
 Whether for home heating and electricity, gasoline or other consumer goods, bills and invoices increasingly include information about the carbon dioxide emissions generated by the products and services we use.

-When multiplied across the population, a few simple habits adopted by a well-informed consumer can have a major impact on energy performance, in such areas as housing, transportation and consumer goods (See Close-Up: "In Our Daily Lives: Everyday Energy-Saving Tips”).
+A few simple habits adopted by well-informed consumers can have a major impact on energy performance in households, transportation and consumer goods if lots of people do them (see CloseUp: “In Our Daily Lives: Everyday Energy-Saving Tips”).